dilqvl62/Airlines_Data_Visualization/README.md

 * Canceled flights percentage Map

-I finally created a map that visualize the top ten bussiest airports and the percentage of cancelled flights from April 2022 to April 2023
+I've successfully created a map visualizing the top ten busiest airports and the percentage of cancelled flights from April 2022 to April 2023.
+The size of the marker corresponds to the cancellation percentage, with larger markers indicating higher percentages.

 ![Screen Shot 2023-09-23 at 8 21 56 PM](https://github.com/dilqvl62/Choose_your_flight/assets/107519883/6c8309c0-6504-4e02-a97c-8097ef7f66cc)